hduoc2003/test-md/README.md

 **A Perfectly Hiding Commitment Scheme from any $Σ$-Protocol**: Damgård showed how to use any $Σ$-protocol for any hard relation to obtain a perfectly hiding, computationally binding commitment scheme.
-To ensure hiding, Damgård’s transformation does require the simulator used to establish HVZK must be able to take as input not only the public input $h$, but also a challenge $e^*$ , and output a transcript $(a, e^* ,z)$.
+To ensure hiding, Damgård’s transformation does require the simulator used to establish HVZK must be able to take as input not only the public input $h$, but also a challenge $e ^ *$ , and output a transcript $(a, e^* ,z)$.

 Here is how Damgård’s commitment scheme works.
 Let denote $(h,w) ← Gen$, and declares $h$ to be both the committing key $ck$ and the